 Hmmmm…do I have the answer to my own question?
 Have I been thinking more and more about the word anchor because I’ve lost sight of some of my own anchors and chosen to complete the to-do list, for example, over taking time strengthening an anchor or two?
 Have I been thinking more about how to build a better boat as opposed to strengthening anchors for days of high winds and waves?

 Peace can come from our anchors.
 The to-do lists can seem less demanding.
 Projects become gifts again rather than added stress.
 Perspectives can shift.

 What is one anchor I can make more time for today?

 Are you are feeling pressure from the culmination of professional demands, relational conflicts, and parenting to-do’s?
 Are you so far adrift that you can’t imagine finding your way back to an anchor?

 All of us can find ourselves feeling pulled in a million different directions with no clear idea of where to go next.
 I am here to help you clarify your values and strengthen them by taking consistent, manageable steps with intention.
-Contact me to learn more about individual coaching and other types of support by emailing [email protected].
+Contact me to learn more about the types of support by emailing email@example.com.